pingshiyu/cs143-docker-dev/README.md

 # cool-docker
+This repo documents my work on the CS143 compilers course.

+You can set up the Docker image for you too to get the VM environment from the course.

 To use the image with an editor for development (i.e. an environment where the compiler can be ran):
+- Delete my `class` folder first.
 - Download and unzip files into `class` folder.
     - `wget https://courses.edx.org/asset-v1:StanfordOnline+SOE.YCSCS1+1T2020+type@asset+block@student-dist.tar.gz -O class/student-dist.tar.gz`
     - `tar -xf class/student-dist.tar.gz -C class && rm class/student-dist.tar.gz`